rlcoley/blackjack/README.md

 # blackjack

-Made a casino known favorite game Blackjack. using html and javascript
+Made a casino known favorite, using html and javascript